 Whether your business is comprised of various departments, multiple locations or both, it’s a complex business model and has unique needs.
 Make sure your Merchant Service Provider offers the following pricing plan and features to ensure you’re getting the most out of your processing partner:

 Large businesses should always opt for an Interchange-plus pricing plan.
 Although it’s the most complex of the three plans offered, it provides the most transparency into your rates and offers the most cost-savings.
 You also benefit from true debit pricing and Interchange refunds on returns.

 - User Access Control: With a large business, keeping an eye on each employee is nearly impossible.
 Effectively manage a large staff by controlling which team members have access and the ability to run transactions at each location.
-Keep a pulse on user activity with tracked actions in your provider’s Virtual Terminal, and delegate admin access to those who need it so you can hand-off certain responsibilities and lighten your own workload.
+Keep a pulse on user activity with tracked actions in your merchant service’s Virtual Terminal, and delegate admin access to those who need it so you can hand-off certain responsibilities and lighten your own workload.

 - Batch and Deposit Reports: Processing large transaction volumes, especially across multiple locations, requires attention to every deposit.
 Providers that offer batch and deposit reports simplify the reconciliation process by producing automated totals for your accounting team to quickly spot check instead of spending hours totalling batches and comparing them to deposit totals.

 - Cumulative Reports: Getting an idea of your business’s overall performance over particular time periods requires hours of prep work.
 Opt for a Merchant Service Provider that automatically builds quarterly and yearly reports so you can keep a pulse on your business’s performance and compare historical data to current trends.